 MAT in Mathematics Education

-The Master of Arts in Teaching (MAT) Program is designed for graduates who majored in mathematics or who have taken a minimum of seven mathematics courses beyond Calculus I, wish to teach in middle or secondary schools, and have not completed a professional licensure program.
+The Master of Arts in Teaching (MAT) Program is designed for graduates who wish to teach in middle or secondary schools, have not completed a teaching licensure program, and majored in mathematics or who have taken a minimum of six mathematics courses beyond Calculus I (applicants who are close to completing the prerequisite minimum number of math courses are encouraged to contact the program).

 Students in this degree program prepare for Massachusetts initial teacher licensure and further strengthen their chosen academic fields.
 Program graduates complete courses in professional education, additional graduate courses in their content fields, and a student-teaching experience.

 The Master of Arts in Teaching Program is a 12-month program for full-time students seeking initial licensure for teaching at the middle, junior, or senior high school levels in accordance with requirements in the state of Massachusetts.
 Licensure reciprocity exists with many states, but students should investigate specifics in the state of anticipated residence.